USPTO Examiner SONG INJA - Art Unit 1744

 Executive Summary

-Examiner SONG, INJA works in Art Unit 1744 and has examined 177 patent applications in our dataset.
-With an allowance rate of 67.8%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 32 months.
+Examiner SONG, INJA works in Art Unit 1744 and has examined 145 patent applications in our dataset.
+With an allowance rate of 67.6%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 34 months.

 Allowance Patterns

-Examiner SONG, INJA's allowance rate of 67.8% places them in the 21% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner SONG, INJA's allowance rate of 67.6% places them in the 29% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns